Blender 4.2 LTS Worked Examples

 Face Loops

-Face loops for on my model's face following muscles around the eyes, lips, and jaw.
-I show the poles which are vertices with more than 5 edges where the edge loops meet:
+Face loops on my model's face following muscles around the eyes, lips, and jaw.
+I did a grease paint overlay (blue circles) to show the poles which are vertices with more than 5 edges where the edge loops meet: To color the edge loops green, select a loop using double click left mouse (if you have emulate 3 button mouse enabled).
+Then color the edge using Ctrl E ➤ Mark Freestyle Edge, which you can shorten to Ctrl E y (Red edges are seams used for unwrapping).
+Face Loops Face Loops

 Extruding From Face Loops